-- · Safe Zone LGBTQIA+ Allyship Training - Queer FallFest to get acquainted with LGBTQIA+ focused student orgs and resources - Center Ambassadors: student volunteer opportunity to help plan and host Center programs - Monthly socials: movies, crafts, and gaming hosted by Center Ambassadors - Pride Week: a full week of campus-wide LGBTQ-focused events in Spring semester - Lavender Graduation: commencement and Awards ceremony for LGBTQIA+ and allied students to close Spring semester
+- Safe Zone LGBTQIA+ Allyship Training - Queer FallFest to get acquainted with LGBTQIA+ focused student orgs and resources - · LGBTQ Center Ambassadors: student volunteer opportunity to become more involved with LGBTQ Center programming.
+Students can earn hours by taking on specific roles, including peer mentorship, marketing, and program coordination, or simply by helping out at LGBTQ Center events. - QGAPS (Queer Graduate and Professional Students): In partnership with the Office of Diversity & Student Success, our QGAPS programming is facilitated and organized by an LGBTQ Center Graduate Assistant each year.
+These programs and events are specifically geared toward providing resources, networking, and social opportunities for LGBTQIA+ Graduate and Professional Students. - Monthly socials: movies, crafts, and gaming hosted by Center Ambassadors - Pride Week: a full week of campus-wide LGBTQ-focused events in Spring semester - Lavender Graduation: commencement and Awards ceremony for LGBTQIA+ and allied students to close Spring semester